Major League Baseball rivalries: Atlanta Braves vs. New York Mets

 The Braves–Mets rivalry is a rivalry between the Atlanta Braves and New York Mets, who are both members of the National League (NL) East division.
 The rivalry was particularly fierce during the late 1990s and early 2000s, as both teams competed for postseason berths and, most notably, faced each other in the 1999 NLCS.
 The rivalry's fierceness would return during the 2022 season, when both teams competed for the NL East division title and first-round bye, with the Braves eventually coming out on top.
 Historically, the two teams have often been considered the best in their division.

+Atlanta Braves vs. Philadelphia Phillies

+The Braves–Phillies rivalry started prior to the teams becoming division mates, as the Phillies upset the Braves in the 1993 NL Championship Series, a year before the Braves moved to the NL East.
+While the Braves have often gotten the best of the Phillies in the regular season, the Phillies have flipped the script in the postseason, going 3-0 against the Braves (1993, 2022, and 2023), creating a rivalry where both fanbases own bragging rights.

+Throughout their rivalry since 1994, both franchises have dominated the National League East standings.
+The Braves won the division from 1995 to 2005, the Phillies won five straight from 2007 to 2011, and the Braves would then win six straight from 2018 to 2023.
+Currently, the Phillies have won two consecutive NL East titles from 2024 to 2025.

 New York Mets vs. Philadelphia Phillies

 The Mets–Phillies rivalry is a rivalry between the New York Mets and Philadelphia Phillies.
 Both clubs are members of MLB's National League (NL) East division.
 The rivalry between the two clubs is said to be among the most fiercely contested in the NL.
 The two NL East divisional rivals have met each other recently in playoff, division, and Wild Card races.